chontiny/C-memoryeditor/README.md

 4) Replace the executables in bin/{x86/x64}/Release AND obj/{x86/x64}/Release.

-5) Publish for {x86/x64} in OneClick to the proper AnathemaWeb {x86/x64} release folder.
+5) Publish for {x86/x64} in OneClick to the proper AnathenaWeb {x86/x64} release folder.
 ENSURE BUILD DOES NOT RECOMPILE -- otherwise we will lose obfuscation changes.

 6) Ensure published assemblies are obfuscated.